cwilliams145/nmos-template/index.md

 [![Build Status](https://travis-ci.com/AMWA-TV/nmos-template.svg)](https://travis-ci.com/AMWA-TV/nmos-template)

+---

+## About this Specification

+### What does it do?

-This is a template that we recommend using as a starting point for new NMOS Specifications.
+- It provides a template for AMWA NMOS Specifcations.

+### Why does it matter?

+- It helps ensure consistency between NMOS Specifications.
+- It helps us test our continuous integration.

+### How does it work?

+- It contains examples of documentation, API, schemas, and examples.
+- These are rendered onto amwa-tv.github.io

+---

-It has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initiative.
+This Specification has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initiative.

 See [here](https://amwa-tv.github.io/nmos) for an overview of NMOS specifications.